Gem Profile- Quartz with Inclusions Part 2

 Dale Armstrong's Gem Profile- Quartz with Inclusions Part 2 - , General Education, , Dendrite quartz pendant

-Probably my personal favorite type of included quartz for jewelry design is what can be called Garden, Undersea Reef, Scenic, Monet, Lodolite, Lodalite or Dream Stone quartz.
-Once again, I was fortunate to have purchased quite a bit of this material many years ago, before it really "had" a name and became such a popular jewelry making item!
+Probably my personal favorite type of included quartz for jewelry design is known as Garden, Undersea Reef, Scenic, Monet, Lodolite, Lodalite, or Dream Stone quartz.

 Dale Armstrong's Gem Profile- Quartz with Inclusions Part 2 - , General Education, , Money quartz pendant